Retirement Retirement Planning

 Many are tempted to hide their heads in the sand when it comes to uncomfortable topics like aging and money.

-If you’ve planned for the increased expenses that come with time, such as additional health care, help with daily tasks, or assisted living, you’ve been smart with your money.
+If you've planned for the increased expenses that come with time, such as additional health care, help with daily tasks, or assisted living, then you've been smart with your money.

 You've adjusted your investment portfolio